rooch-network/rooch/frameworks/moveos-stdlib/doc/module_store.md

 ## Resource `ModuleStore`

 Used to store packages.
-A package is an Object, and the package ID is the module address.
+A package is an Object, and the package id is the module address.
-Packages are dynamic fields of ModuleStore.
+Packages are child objects of ModuleStore.

 <pre><code><b>struct</b> <a href="module_store.md#0x2_module_store_ModuleStore">ModuleStore</a> <b>has</b> key